SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-variable-patterns-using-regex.md

 | parse regex "list 101 (accepted|denied) (\<protoco\>.*?) "
 ```

-So, you would actually write:
+So, you'd actually write:

 ```sql
 | parse regex "list 101 (?:accepted|denied) (\<protoco\>.*?) "
 ```

-But if you mean to also capture whether it is an "accepted" or a "denied" into an alias, then you would include:
+But if you mean to also capture whether it is an "accepted" or a "denied" into an alias, then you'd include:

 ```sql
 | parse regex "list 101 (\<statu\>accepted|denied) (\<protoco\>.*?) "